docs

 What makes podiatry billing harder than general practice billing?

 The Medicare routine foot care exclusion.
-Most services a podiatrist performs on a Medicare patient are presumed excluded until the claim includes a Q modifier, a documented class finding in the treating foot, and a qualifying systemic condition diagnosis.
-That three-part requirement does not appear in most other specialties, and it produces a category of medical necessity denials that look clean until adjudication.
-Billing teams from general practice often underestimate how much of a podiatry denial queue comes from this one coverage structure.
+Most services a podiatrist performs on a Medicare patient are presumed excluded until the claim carries a Q modifier, a documented class finding in the treating foot, and a qualifying systemic condition diagnosis.
+That three-part requirement does not appear in most other specialties, and it produces medical necessity denials that look clean until adjudication.
+Billing teams from general practice underestimate how much of a podiatry denial queue comes from this one coverage structure.

 What are the Q7, Q8, and Q9 modifiers?